table-listBOM Comparison

 BOM Submittal Statuses

 When submitting a Bill of Materials (BOM), the BOM runs through a number of stages.
-You can hover over the dot of the BOM to understand it's status before submittal and after submittal.
+You can hover over the dot of the BOM to understand its status before submittal and after submittal.

 Hovering over a dot will show the status